 The grub configuration file contains information on boot settings and passwords for unlocking boot options.
-The grub configuration is usually located at /boot/grub/grub.conf and linked as /boot/grub/menu.lst and /etc/grub.conf.
+The grub configuration is usually located at /boot/grub2/grub.cfg and linked as /etc/grub2.cfg.
+Additional settings can be found in the /boot/grub2/user.cfg file.